hugoescalpelo/assignment/NodeRed/node-red-documentation.md

     - The **template** node in Camera Checker.
 Update the URL to your IP Camera stream URL at the top and the bottom of the code.
     - The **http request** node called **Get photo** in the Capture Photo Group.
 Update the URL to your IP camera capture picture URL, be sure Method field is set to **GET** and return field is set to **a binary buffer**.
     - The **function** node called **Add name** in the Capture Photo group.
 Update the string assigned to *msg.filename* to have an absolute path to where the Photos will be saved when an user clics on the *Capture* button.
+    - The **MQTT in** node in the *Face recognition* group.
+Set the host of the MQTT broker to the broker you are using.
+If you installed Mosquitto via Docker Compose, no changes are needed.

 ## Reference